 There are countless types of emails used for digital marketing but they can be segregated into three main categories: transactional, relational, and promotional.

-A transactional email is a one-off message typically send after a user has performed a certain action on your website.
+A transactional email is a one-off message typically sent after a user has performed a certain action on your website.
 The most common types of transactional emails are account creations, order confirmations, purchase receipts, shipping notifications, delivery notifications, password reminders, support tickets, payment status updates, failed payments, and order refunds.

 Transactional emails do not contain promotional messages.
 Instead, they contain information that is essential for customers.
-That is why transactional emails tend to have a high open rate.
+That is why transactional emails tend to have a high open-rate.